maykinmedia/objects-api/docs/manual/logging.rst

 Objects API log events
 ----------------------

 Below is the list of logging ``event`` types that Objects API can emit.
+In addition to the mentioned context variables, these events will also have the **request bound metadata** described in the :ref:`django-structlog documentation <request_events>`.

 API
 ~~~